fpvandoorn/hanabi-scratchpad/characters.md

 * Make sure to mark all touched cards with negative [color].

 ### Insistent
-* Reverse finesses do not apply if it can be a forward finesse (unless the ability doesn't trigger).
+* Reverse finesses and self-finesses do not apply if it can be a forward finesse (unless the ability doesn't trigger).
 * Playing a card clued by Insistent has priority over playing into finesses.
 * If the Insistent player gives a trash chop move, that is almost never unnecessary (since insistent doesn't want to give save clues)